 The first step in the recruiting process is candidate sourcing.
 Candidate sourcing begins with writing a job description and distributing the posting wherever potential candidates may see it.
 Most recruiters like to “cast a wide net,” or promote open positions in many places, as to catch the eye of passive candidates who may have otherwise not been privy to the opportunity.

-Recruiting software can automatically share your job posting to several platforms at once with the click of a button.
+Recruiting systems can automatically share your job posting to several platforms at once with the click of a button.
 A more advanced program could track which of those platforms are generating the best candidates and employees.
 Another key feature is a career portal or a branded company website that candidates can log into, view and apply for your open positions.
 Other candidate sourcing tools include:

 - Career website integration